SpookySkeletons/openvr-driver-rs/README.md

 - Handles the C++/Rust interoperability automatically
 - Provides type-safe access to OpenVR APIs

+> **Note**: This crate currently provides bindings for basic device provider and device driver interfaces only.
+Advanced component interfaces (display, input, etc.) are not yet implemented but PRs quite welcome.

 ## Usage

 Create a new driver project and add the dependency: